erluko/flowgridviz/README.md

 particular packets or flows in the source data.

-For packet captures, the appropriate format can be generated using `tshark` and `tr`:
+For packet captures, the appropriate format can be generated using `util/convert-pcap.js` as follows:

-     tshark -r YOUR_FILE.pcap -Tfields -E occurrence=f -Eseparator=/s \
-     -e ip.src -e ip.dst -e udp.srcport -e udp.dstport -e tcp.srcport \
-     -e tcp.dstport 'tcp or udp' |tr -s ' ' , |gzip -c > data_file.gz
+    util/convert-pcap.sh /path/to/file.pcap | \
+      gzip -c > data/my-pcap.gz

+To convert fewer packets, try:

+    util/convert-pcap.sh /path/to/file.pcap -c NUM_PACKETS | \
+      gzip -c > data/my-pcap.gz

 For network flows, the output of `pcaplabel` or `cicflowmeter` can be used.
-The output of either of these tools can be converted to the appropriate format using `util/convert-flows.js`.
-That utility defaults to setting the weight to the value of `Tot Fwd Pkts`.
+The output of either of these tools can be converted to the appropriate format using `util/convert-flows.js` as follows:

+    util/convert-flows.js /path/to/file.gz | \
+      gzip -c > data/my-flows.gz

+The `convert-flows.js` utility defaults to setting the weight of each flow to the value of `Tot Fwd Pkts`.

+Sample content for `inputs.json` and a sample labeled flow file are present in the `input/` directory.
+The default install will copy these files into the `data/` directory.
+Please edit the `data/inputs.json` file to point at the correct data sources.

 Prerequisites
 =============